Taos-DevOps-NOW/flexible-parser-with-slack-bot/README.md

 There is a requirement that the `config.yml` is mounted in a volume.
 This stores your Slack credentials.

-- Run `docker build . -t 2k:slackbot` command to build a new container
+- Run `docker build . -t taoso:slackbot` command to build a new container
 - Verify that you have copied `config.yml.example` to a folder and renamed the file to `config.yml`
-- Start server `docker run 2k:slackbot --name slacker --mount source=<pwd>,target=/opt/config/` where pwd is the folder created above
+- Start server `docker run taos:slackbot --name slacker --mount source=<pwd>,target=/opt/config/` where pwd is the folder created above

 ## Quick start: